-17 The time of execution may depend on the current state of the system, e.g. there are different execution times of "SetEvent" depending on the state of the task (waiting or ready).
+18 The time of execution may depend on the current state of the system, e.g. there are different execution times of "SetEvent" depending on the state of the task (waiting or ready).
 Therefore comparable results have to be extracted from a common benchmark procedure.

-18 Time between interrupt request and execution of the first instruction of user code inside the ISR.
+19 Time between interrupt request and execution of the first instruction of user code inside the ISR.
 A comparison of interrupt latencies of ISRs category 1 to ISRs category 2 specifies the operating system overhead.

-19 Should be measured from the last user instruction of the preceding task to the first user instruction of the following task so that all overhead is covered.
+$^{^{20}}$ Should be measured from the last user instruction of the preceding task to the first user instruction of the following task so that all overhead is covered.
 Task switching time may be different for normal task termination, termination forced by ChainTask(), preemptive task switch etc.

-The operating system vendor should provide information about the implemented handling of the run time context (e.g. one context per task or one context per priority level).
-Considering this information the user may optimise the design of his application regarding RAM requirements versus run time efficiency.
+this information the user may optimise the design of his application regarding RAM requirements versus run time efficiency.